chronophage/kon-reh/ttrpg/reference/expansions/penance.md

 	2. Ink-Fingers: Black ink stains your hands.
 Evidence-type actions suffer DV +1 unless you start by admitting a relevant fault.
 	3. Wrong-Whisper: Echoes misname you.
 Sway vs any harmed party is -1d unless you begin with acknowledgment; on acknowledgment, steady Position.
 	4. Guttering Candle: Nearby flames flutter toward you.
 When you lie about the past, immediately draw the Deck of Consequences.
 	5. Numb Grip: Fingers won’t warm.
-Your first delicate action each scene (Tinker/Theft/etc.) starts Risky unless you carry a token of the harmed.
+Your first delicate action each scene (Tinker/Theft/etc.) starts Controlled unless you carry a token of the harmed.
 	6. Cold Ring: A band bites your finger.
 If you break a promise this scene, tick a Memory Collapse [4] sub-clock +1.
 	7. Skittering Shadow: Your shadow jitters.
-Stealth starts Risky unless you spoke a true name today.
+Stealth starts Controlled unless you spoke a true name today.
 	8. Frosted Mirror: Your reflection fogs first.
 When acting from self-deception, DV +1; if you speak your true name, ignore this for the scene.
 	9. Ash in Pocket: Coin spent for selfish gain becomes an IOU; tick Obligation +1 segment (to anyone harmed by the scene).
 	10. Blurred Margins: Names blur at the edges of pages.
 Once/scene the GM may ask, “Whose name is missing?”
 If you cannot answer, Position -1.